GLP-1PeptidesWhite-LabelNo License Required

 Peptide Support

-Primary focus with dedicated workflows Peptide and longevity vertical available No peptide-specific workflows No peptide-specific workflows Not specified Limited to weight loss context Available through platform clinician network Available through built-in provider network Core offering — 50+ operators already running peptide brands on the platform Not publicly specified Not publicly specified Yes — explicitly targets peptide brand builders on their blog and marketing Not explicitly specified; Wizlo RX Marketplace adds new programs Yes -- included in 25+ elective medication program catalog Yes -- peptide programs explicitly listed among supported services Yes -- core offering; 50+ peptide formulations available Not explicitly specified on public site Not explicitly specified; compounding pharmacy network listed as available Yes -- Sermorelin, NAD+, Glutathione, and other peptides available through their provider network
+Primary focus with dedicated workflows Peptide and longevity vertical available No peptide-specific workflows No peptide-specific workflows Not specified Limited to weight loss context Compounded peptide programs documented publicly Available through built-in provider network Core offering Not publicly specified Not publicly specified Not explicitly specified; Wizlo RX Marketplace adds new programs Yes -- included in 25+ elective medication program catalog Not publicly specified Yes -- core offering; 50+ peptide formulations available Not explicitly specified on public site Not explicitly specified; compounding pharmacy network listed as available Yes -- Sermorelin, NAD+, Glutathione, and other peptides available through their provider network Not publicly specified as a named program category Not publicly specified as a named program category Not publicly specified as a named program category

 GLP-1 Support

-Primary focus with dedicated workflows Dedicated GLP-1 vertical No GLP-1-specific workflows Weight loss page but no dedicated program tools Weight management vertical Core offering with dedicated GLP-1 weight management programs Available through platform clinician network Available through built-in provider network Available through provider network Not publicly specified Not publicly specified Yes — weight loss and GLP-1 programs listed among use cases Not explicitly specified Yes -- medical weight loss programs listed among the 25+ medication offerings Yes -- GLP-1 and medical weight loss programs supported Yes -- weight loss and GLP-1 programs listed among high-demand categories Not explicitly specified on public site Not explicitly specified publicly Yes -- Semaglutide and Tirzepatide available through provider network
+Primary focus with dedicated workflows Dedicated GLP-1 vertical No GLP-1-specific workflows Weight loss page but no dedicated program tools Weight management vertical Core offering with dedicated GLP-1 weight management programs GLP-1 weight-loss programs documented publicly Available through built-in provider network GLP-1 program infrastructure documented publicly Yes -- weight loss (GLP-1) is a named category Not publicly specified Not explicitly specified Yes -- medical weight loss programs listed among the 25+ medication offerings Not publicly specified Yes -- weight loss and GLP-1 programs listed among high-demand categories Not explicitly specified on public site Not explicitly specified publicly Yes -- Semaglutide and Tirzepatide available through provider network Yes -- weight loss (GLP-1) is a named category operated for partner brands Not publicly specified Yes -- primary focus is a white-label GLP-1 weight-loss clinic

 Pharmacy Integration

-Direct integration with Empower, Strive, Olympia, Belmar, BoomRx, RxAve Health LegitScript-certified pharmacy network SureScripts standard e-prescribing DoseSpot standard e-prescribing Not specified Mail-order pharmacy fulfillment and retail pharmacy partnerships Vendor-agnostic with direct pharmacy relationships; BYOP supported Built-in pharmacy and fulfillment — nothing external to integrate Direct routing to accredited compounding pharmacies; automated fulfillment Not publicly specified Not publicly specified SureScripts e-prescribing; direct compounding pharmacy integration not publicly specified Pharmacy Integration and Pharmacy Fulfillment listed as standalone modules Proprietary -- licensed fulfillment handled internally, not via named compounding pharmacy partners Partner pharmacies listed (Strive Pharmacy, The Pharmacy Hub, Southend Pharmacy); prescriptions shipped directly to patients Direct relationships with top-tier compounding pharmacies, licensed labs, and manufacturers; both office-use and direct-to-patient fulfillment options Nationwide mail-order pharmacies integrated into the platform LegitScript-compliant regular and compounding pharmacy network; partners can also integrate their own preferred pharmacy 503A compounding pharmacies (specific partners not publicly named); direct-to-client shipping
+Direct integration with our compounding pharmacy partners 503A and 503B pharmacy fulfillment SureScripts standard e-prescribing DoseSpot standard e-prescribing Not specified Mail-order pharmacy fulfillment and retail pharmacy partnerships 10+ pre-integrated pharmacy partners with direct API connections Built-in pharmacy and fulfillment — nothing external to integrate Direct routing to accredited compounding pharmacies; automated fulfillment Managed -- fulfillment runs through licensed pharmacy partners Not publicly specified Pharmacy Integration and Pharmacy Fulfillment listed as standalone modules Proprietary -- licensed fulfillment handled internally, not via named compounding pharmacy partners Not publicly specified Direct relationships with top-tier compounding pharmacies, licensed labs, and manufacturers; both office-use and direct-to-patient fulfillment options Nationwide mail-order pharmacies integrated into the platform LegitScript-compliant regular and compounding pharmacy network; partners can also integrate their own preferred pharmacy 503A compounding pharmacies (specific partners not publicly named); direct-to-client shipping Managed -- fulfillment runs through licensed pharmacy partners with cold-chain shipping (partners not publicly named) Pharmacy routing documented publicly; nationwide medication delivery claimed Managed -- FDA 503A/503B pharmacy routing (partners not publicly named)

 Pricing

-Contact for pricing Contact for pricing $99/mo + $49/additional provider Contact for pricing Enterprise only - not accessible to independent clinics or entrepreneurs Contact for pricing Flat monthly fee, no setup fees, month-to-month Contact via remedora.com/contact Tiered: Launch / Growth / Scale; pricing available at fusehealth.com/pricing Contact for pricing Contact for pricing Contact for pricing; discovery call required Not publicly disclosed Tiered subscription; entry tier available, higher tiers unlock primary care and urgent care bundles Pay-per-consultation; no sign-up fee, no subscription, no contracts Not publicly disclosed Not publicly disclosed Tiered: 'Startup Solo Provider' (small to medium businesses) and 'Enterprise National' (larger businesses); pricing not publicly disclosed Subscription for platform access; clinical costs (labs, prescriptions) paid directly by client
+Contact for pricing Not publicly specified $99/mo + $49/additional provider Contact for pricing Enterprise only - not accessible to independent clinics or entrepreneurs Contact for pricing Flat-fee model; public dollar amounts not specified Contact via remedora.com/contact Launch, Growth, and Scale packages; public dollar amounts require access Flat $25 per completed consult, 0% medication markup, 12-month program Contact for pricing Not publicly disclosed Tiered subscription; entry tier available, higher tiers unlock primary care and urgent care bundles Not publicly specified Not publicly disclosed Not publicly disclosed Tiered: 'Startup Solo Provider' (small to medium businesses) and 'Enterprise National' (larger businesses); pricing not publicly disclosed Subscription for platform access; clinical costs (labs, prescriptions) paid directly by client Flat $25 per completed consult, 0% medication markup, on a defined 12-month program; no revenue share Plans page available; public numeric pricing not displayed Not publicly published -- contact for a tailored quote

 Entry Point

-Single practice Enterprise Single practice Single practice Enterprise Pharmacy or retail partner Single brand Contact for onboarding; claims live within hours Self-serve signup; claims 3-hour go-live Not publicly specified Not publicly specified Schedule a discovery call via oladigital.health Request demo via wizlo.com Self-serve signup via Stripe; most partners reportedly launch in about 2 minutes Signup via app.qualiphy.me/signup Contact via medovationpartners.com Sign up or contact via whitelabelmd.com; phone (888) 284-7177 Request demo via nimbusrx.com Health coaches and wellness businesses
+Single practice Not publicly specified Single practice Single practice Enterprise Pharmacy or retail partner Growth tier Contact for onboarding; claims live within hours Not publicly specified Not publicly specified Not publicly specified Request demo via wizlo.com Self-serve signup via Stripe; most partners reportedly launch in about 2 minutes Not publicly specified Contact via medovationpartners.com Sign up or contact via whitelabelmd.com; phone (888) 284-7177 Request demo via nimbusrx.com Health coaches and wellness businesses Discovery call / demo Not publicly specified Contact for a demo / quote; markets a 7-day launch

 BUSINESS MODEL